Originally Posted: Oct 7, 2014

-Historically black colleges and universities, or HBCUs, are schools that were founded on the belief that everyone deserves access to a college education.
-More specifically, the Higher Education Act of 1965 defines an HBCU as “any historically black college or university that was established prior to 1964, whose principal mission was, and is, the education of black Americans.”
+Historically Black Colleges and Universities (HBCUs) are schools that were founded on the belief that everyone deserves access to a college education.
+More specifically, the Higher Education Act of 1965 defines an HBCU as “any Historically Black College or University that was established prior to 1964, whose principal mission was, and is, the education of Black Americans.”
 There are more than 100 HBCUs in the United States, including public and private institutions and law and medical schools.
+If you’re considering adding an HBCU to your college list, here’s a look at just a few of the reasons these schools are incredible institutions of higher education.

-1. A first-rate education
+1. First-rate education

 2. Caring professors and faculty